dev-cetera/df_di/README.md

 ## Summary

 A flexible dependency injection (DI) package with Service classes to assist with state management.
-This package does not aim to replace existing DI solutions like [get_it](https://pub.dev/packages/get_it) but offers an alternative that integrates seamlessly with the other [DF packages](https://pub.dev/publishers/devcetra.com/packages).
+This package aims to offer an alternative to [get_it](https://pub.dev/packages/get_it) that integrates seamlessly with the other [DF packages](https://pub.dev/publishers/devcetra.com/packages).

 ## Features

 - Extensive use of `FutureOr`, making it easy to work with synchronous and asynchronous dependencies.
-- Register dependencies under a type and key, allowing for multiple dependencies of the same type.
+- Register dependencies under a "type" and "key", allowing for multiple dependencies of the same type.
 - Lazy singleton and factory dependency registration.
 - Abstract Service classes that integrate seamlessly.
 - Well written comments for easy understanding.